UniversalDependencies/docs/_bg-pos/AUX_.md

 verb phrase and expresses grammatical distinctions not carried by the lexical verb, such as person, number, tense, mood, aspect, and voice.

-In Bulgarian the auxiliary verbs are the following:
+In Bulgarian the auxiliary verbs are varieties of the verb 'to be':

 - Vx# / _съм_ / _sam_ "to be"
 - Vy# /_бъда_ / _bada_ "to be"